Sijekovac massacre: Later events

-In 2004, the judge of the Zenica-Doboj Court and member of the FBiH Commission for Tracing Missing persons, Enisa Adrović, noted that the exhumations which had taken 14 days recovered 58 corpses and was done under the supervision of Federation Commission for Missing Persons.
+In 2004, the judge of the Zenica-Doboj Court and member of the FBiH Commission for Tracing Missing persons, Enisa Adrović, noted that exhumations which had taken 14 days recovered 58 corpses and was done under the supervision of Federation Commission for Missing Persons.
 The victims were mostly Serb civilians.
 The first 8 bodies found had personal objects (clothing, a belt, buttons, glasses), yet the remaining 49 [sic] bodies had no objects that could help in their identification.
 Among them there were 18 bodies of children.
-RS monitors mentioned the possibility of an illegal trade in human organs, as the victims were mostly naked.
+The victims were believed to have been killed in the period between April and November 1992.